bandlab/Guide/faq.md

 ## What is Chew?

-Chew is the live streaming community for DJs, built by DJs.
+Chew is the live streaming community for DJs, producers and personalities.

 ## How much does Chew cost?